KiranBaliga/CodeClause_Internship/README.md

 Technologies : Python You can use other technologies that you know.
 What You Learn: String manipulation and algorithms, Input handling

+#3.
+Aim :Interactive Voice Assistant with User Interface.
+Description:  Create a user-friendly voice assistant with a graphical user interface.
+When the user clicks the microphone button, the application should record the user's voice, process the command, and display the interpreted command on the screen.
+The assistant should then respond with relevant information, solutions, or feedback based on the command.
+Technologies: Python
+What You Learn: Voice recognition integration with UI, Text-to-speech synthesis,  Handling user commands and providing appropriate feedback